-The use of artificial intelligence tools such as ChatGPT or artificial intelligence writing assistants is not permitted in the discussion questions or the assignment.
+The use of artificial intelligence tools such as ChatGPT or artificial intelligence writing assistants is not permitted in the research report.
 Representing an idea, an expression of an idea, or a writing style or structure that was generated by artificial intelligence will be considered an offence.

-For activities that are completed in pairs, each student must write their own identifying information (name, student number, and signature).
+For assignments that are completed in pairs, each student must write their own identifying information (name, student number, and signature).
 Writing someone else's identifying information is an offence; any student who has been found to have done this will receive a grade of zero on the assessment.